-The issue of school safety is a major concern at all levels of government from local to federal.
-School boards meet with teachers and parents to listen to their concerns and suggested solutions.
+The issue of school safety is a major concern at all levels of government, from local to federal.
+School boards meet with teachers and parents to listen to their concerns and suggest solutions.
 State and federal governments are taking steps to improve school safety and law enforcement as the nation realizes the importance of this issue and how it impacts children's futures.

-Although there are experts that say violence has always existed in schools in urban areas, many experts are concerned over the increased number of violent acts taking place in our nation's schools.
-Some even argue that violence in certain urban areas has reached epidemic proportions, desensitizing many students and leaving them feeling that violence is a normal part of their school life.
+Although there are experts that say violence has always existed in schools, many are concerned about the increased number of violent acts taking place there.
+Some even argue violence in certain areas has reached epidemic proportions, desensitizing many students and leaving them feeling violence is a normal part of their school life.
 Sadly, violent acts in schools occur at all educational levels with 8 percent of students reporting they have been involved in at least one physical fight at school, and 6 percent reporting missing school at least once in a month long survey period because they did not feel safe.

 Every child should feel safe from violence in their school, yet there are many that do not.
-Once violence in school was a fight between students, often taking place in the schoolyard and ending with adult intervention.
-Today, it is not unusual for students to violently attack other students, teachers, security guards and school personnel, showing a complete lack of respect for authority.
+Today, it is not unusual for students to violently attack other students, teachers, security guards, and school personnel, showing a complete lack of respect for authority.
 These attacks often result in injury and at times, death.
 Witnessing these acts can also cause intense fear and anxiety within other students as well as staff members, making the school environment a psychologically distressing place to be.

-When we think of violence in schools, the horrific acts that occurred at Columbine High School Virginia Tech and Northern Illinois University come to mind.
-These incidents, and others like them, are the worst cases of violence in our schools, yet at times they seem to overshadow the increasing prevalence and severity of school violence and what that means for students.
+When considering violence in schools, the horrific acts that occurred at Columbine High School, Virginia Tech, and Northern Illinois University come to mind.
+These incidents, and others like them, are some of the worst cases of violence in schools.
+It can be difficult to think about the increase of school violence and what that means for students.